smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 "Lieutenant?"
 One of the guards looked hopeful.
 Desperate for someone to tell them what to do.

 "The beast is loose.
 Inside the palace."
 Theron's voice steadied as he spoke, as the plan formed.
 "Asterion's forces outside don't know.
 The King and Queen-" He stopped.
 "They're unprotected.
-The royal guard is scattered.
+Their royal legion is scattered.
 The palace is chaos."

 Sisyphus saw it happen.
 Watched Theron's mind pivot from containment to opportunity.
 From fear to ambition.